Mood Indigo

 At 65 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat Chloe collapses after the wedding and doctors discover a water lily growing in her lung.
 False victory becomes false defeat: their perfect love is threatened by mysterious illness.
 Stakes raise dramatically as Colin learns flowers are killing his bride., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 96 minutes (74% through) represents the emotional nadir.
 Here, Chloe dies despite Colin's efforts, the water lily consuming her.
 Death arrives literally—the whiff of death is absolute.
-Colin's world has become gray, cramped, and broken, reflecting his devastation., illustrates the protagonist at their lowest point.
+Colin's world has become gray, cramped, and broken, reflecting his devastation., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 105 minutes initiates the final act resolution at 80% of the runtime.
 Colin accepts Chloe's death and prepares her funeral.
 He realizes that while love couldn't save her, loving her gave his life meaning.
 He chooses to honor her memory rather than be destroyed by grief., demonstrating the transformation achieved throughout the journey.